Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation: Abstract

 \section{Abstract}

-{ Semantic segmentation often suffers from significant performance degradation when the trained network is applied to a different domain.
+Semantic segmentation suffers from significant performance degradation when the trained network is applied to a different domain.
 To address this issue, unsupervised domain adaptation (UDA) has been extensively studied.
-Existing methods introduce the domain bridging techniques to mitigate substantial domain gap, which construct intermediate domains to facilitate the gradual transfer of knowledge across different domains.
-However, these strategies often require dataset-specific designs and may generate unnatural intermediate distributions that lead to semantic shift.
-In this paper, we propose DiDA, a universal degradation-based bridging technique formalized as a diffusion forward process.
-DiDA consists of two key modules: (1) Degradation-based Intermediate Domain Construction, which creates continuous intermediate domains through simple image degradation operations to encourage learning domain-invariant features as domain differences gradually diminish; (2) Semantic Shift Compensation, which leverages a diffusion encoder to encode and compensate for semantic shift information with degraded time-steps, preserving discriminative representations in the intermediate domains.
+Despite the effectiveness of selftraining techniques in UDA, they still overlook the explicit modeling of domain-shared feature extraction.
+In this paper, we propose DiDA, an unsupervised domain bridging approach for semantic segmentation.
+DiDA consists of two key modules: (1) Degradation-based Intermediate Domain Construction, which creates continuous intermediate domains through simple image degradation operations to encourage learning domain-invariant features as domain differences gradually diminish; (2) Semantic Shift Compensation, which leverages a diffusion encoder to disentangle and compensate for semantic shift information with degraded time-steps, preserving discriminative representations in the intermediate domains.
 As a plug-and-play solution, DiDA supports various degradation operations and seamlessly integrates with existing UDA methods.
-Extensive experiments on prevalent synthetic-to-real semantic segmentation benchmarks demonstrate that DiDA consistently improves performance across different settings and achieves new state-of-the-art results when combined with existing methods. }
+Extensive experiments on multiple domain adaptive semantic segmentation benchmarks demonstrate that DiDA consistently achieves significant performance improvements across all settings.
+Code is available at \url{https://github.com/Woof6/DiDA}.